pluginkollektiv/statify/readme.txt

 ## Changelog ##
 You can find the full changelog in [our GitHub repository](https://github.com/pluginkollektiv/statify/blob/master/CHANGELOG.md).

+### 2.0.2
+* Translatable texts in JS-generated content now work as expected
+* Special characters in post titles are now displayed correctly
+* Break long URLs to prevent scrollbar in content table
+* Y-axis labels in charts are no longer truncated on higher numbers

 ### 2.0.1
 * Fixed an issue that prevented loading dashboard widgets on region-specific locales
 * Restored automatic scrolling to the latest data point in the dashboard widget